 At first blush, it makes more financial sense to have an internal staff member work on the tasks related to developing your CRM requirements documentation.
 After all, the total hourly cost of an employee can be as low as a quarter of the hourly rate of an outside consultant.

-But, should that employee’s total hourly cost be the only component to consider?
+But should that employee’s total hourly cost be the only component to consider?
 Typically not.
 Here are several items to factor into an internal cost calculation.

 Time to Market

-However, as a project manager, this person is probably assigned to other projects.
-One of the other projects may become more mission critical and therefore higher priority than the CRM requirements gathering project.
 This, in turn, results in a delay in the completion of the CRM requirements project.
 When a delay occurs, it can sometimes be measured in months, not days or weeks.
 A front-end delay can then ripple into a delay in the entire CRM implementation process.

 Frankness of Interviewees